 No Obligation and transparency 24/7.
 Instantly compare live rates and costs from our network of lenders across the country.
 Real-time accurate rates and closing costs for a variety of loan programs custom to your specific situation.

-This week, we have the latest example clearly showing that mortgage rates aren’t directly tied to the Fed Funds Rate; on the heels of yesterday’s Fed rate cut of .25%, mortgage rates shot to their highest levels since June.
-The 30-year fixed rate currently sits at 6.125%, 6.396% APR with points, and 6.875%, 6.913% APR with 0 points for borrowers with excellent credit and 25% down on a Single-Family Primary Residence.
+After two volatile days following two hotter-than-expected inflation reports, mortgage rates are right back to where they started but still higher than last week.
+The 30-year fixed rate currently sits at 6.125%, 6.372% APR with points, and 6.750%, 6.796% APR with 0 points for borrowers with excellent credit and 25% down on a Single-Family Primary Residence.

 Get the latest updates right to your inbox

-The Fed’s favorite measure of inflation (PCE), Personal Consumption Expenditures, showed headline inflation rose 0.2% for the month, with year-over-year inflation rising from 2.1% to 2.3%.
-The core rate, which excludes volatile food and energy costs, also rose 0.3%, and annual core inflation was up to 2.8%.
-While inflation hasn’t reached the Fed’s target of 2%, it continues to be moderate and could reach 2% in the first half of 2025.
+The Fed’s favorite measure of inflation (PCE), Personal Consumption Expenditures, showed headline inflation rose 0.3% for the month, with year-over-year inflation rising from 2.4% to 2.6%.
+The core rate, which excludes volatile food and energy costs, also rose 0.2%, and annual core inflation was flat at 2.8%.
 Shelter remains a key driver of inflation; however, both PCE and CPI calculate shelter costs on a lagging basis.
 According to the PCE data, shelter was the biggest contributor to inflation, rising by 5% yearly.
 Compare that to real-time data from CoreLogic showing Shelter increasing by just 2%, and hopefully, it’s only a matter of time before the data catches up in the inflation reports.

 To find the most affordable rate, compare different lenders and collaborate with a company that offers transparent mortgage rates and costs online.
 Experienced Mortgage Advisors and Loan Officers can guide you through the current market conditions and chart the most effective course forward.